elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

 IBM Weather Operations Center combines the power of geospatial analytics, alerts and dashboards into a single, modernized user experience.
 Release 1.0 empowers our customers with basic support for visualizing results of a geospatial query and share their findings operationally through dashboard interactive map.

-Action: Contact your IBM representative to get your Weather Operations Center API_KEY and user credentials.
+__Action__: Contact your IBM representative to get your Weather Operations Center API_KEY and user credentials.

 ## Perform experimentation using Weather Operations Center - Geospatial Analytics Component